David Platt: Euro 1996

 Graham Taylor's replacement, Terry Venables, kept Platt in his squads.
 Platt scored the first England goal in the Venables era in March 1994 against Denmark, and also netted against Greece and Nigeria.
 However, a series of rivals arrived to displace him in the England team.
-He was not helped by a string of injuries to his left knee that reduced his effectiveness as a tireless midfielder.
-Players like Steve McManaman and Darren Anderton emerged, and Venables decided to employ Paul Ince and Gascoigne in central midfield by the time Euro 1996 came round.
+He was not helped by a string of injuries to his left knee.
+Players like Steve McManaman and Darren Anderton emerged, and Venables decided to employ Ince and Gascoigne in central midfield by the time Euro 1996 came around.
 Platt had to settle for a place on the bench.
 In the warm-up game against Hungary, he scored his 27th and final goal for his country.
 This made him the second-highest-scoring midfielder in the history of the England team.
 Platt's goal tally was subsequently surpassed by Frank Lampard.

-Platt appeared as a substitute in most of the Euro 1996 games and started the quarter-final against Spain as Ince was suspended.
+Platt appeared as a substitute in most of the Euro 1996 games, but he started the quarter-final against Spain, as Ince was suspended.
 In the semi-final against Germany he started, playing 120 minutes.
 In the second minute of extra-time, he sent McManaman through on the right side of midfield and he delivered a cross to Anderton, who hit the post.
 Had it gone in, the golden goal rule would have seen England in the final.
 The match ended 1–1 at the end of extra time and, once again, penalties decided the winner.
 As in 1990, Platt scored in a penalty shoot-out against Germany but similarly ended up on the losing side.
 Platt retired from international football soon afterwards, having been capped 62 times and scored 27 goals.
-55 appearances were made as a starting player, and seven as substitute.
+55 appearances were made as a starting player and seven as substitute.